jordanbethea13/HOTPulse/HOTPulse-LabManual.md

 </p>
 <br>

-## Bonus
+## BONUS: Mastering the Mix
-Create more metrics and keep exploring.
+Create more metrics from the Music Production data source...
 Download counts, engagement rate, chart positions, playlist adds, reach, etc., can all have similar click paths with similar filters.

 <br><br>
 # Exercise 3: Publish Data Source and Pulse Metric